BrAmaral/splunkDataGeneratorTCP/README.md

 ## Basic Usage

-1. Set the Splunk host IP and listening port (code line 24 and 25)
+1. Set the Splunk log collector (Universal Forwarder/Heavy Forwarder/Single Instance) IP and the listening port (in code line 24 and 25)

-2. Execute the script with:
+2. Execute the script with the command:

    ```
-   Python3 splunkDataGeneratorTCP.py
+   python3 splunkDataGeneratorTCP.py
    ```